A former IFA has been sentenced to an extra two years in prison for failing to pay a confiscation order made against him.

 Phillip Boakes was originally jailed for 10 years last March after defrauding investors of £3.5m and using the money to pay for Italian sports cars and Caribbean holidays.

-As of 15 March the money remains unpaid and interest is accruing at a daily rate of £36.32.
+As of today (15 March) the money remains unpaid and interest is accruing at the daily rate of £36.32.

 Mark Steward, director of enforcement and market oversight at the FCA, said: “The FCA welcomes the court’s decision today.